 August 24, 2020

 W3 is now positively charged!
-The W3 Planning Committee has changed its name to W3+: Waterloo Womxn and Nonbinary Wednesdays (pronounced “W three plus”).
-The change in spelling from women to womxn signals that feminist spaces have historically excluded racialized women; and the plus reflects gender and sexual fluidity of our membership as inspired by LGBTQIA2S+ and the countless ways in which people self-identify.
+The W3 planning committee has changed the name of the group to W3+: Waterloo Womxn and Nonbinary Wednesdays (pronounced “W three plus”).
+The change in spelling from women to womxn signals that feminist spaces have historically excluded racialized women and the plus reflects the gender and sexual fluidity of our membership as inspired by LGBTQIA2S+ and the countless ways in which people self-identify.
 Like an atom that has lost an electron, a positively charged W3+ strives to create space for its members against the negativity of all forms of oppression.
 We believe that this name better reflects our constituency, our vibe and attitude, and the community we are and hope to continue to build.

-Our listserv is like a community bulletin board and serves as an opportunity for us to connect through email on issues and concerns related to our membership.
+Our listserv and Microsot Team are like community bulletin boards, enabling us to connect on issues and concerns related to our membership.
 As a diverse group of womxn and nonbinary folks with intersecting identities, there are a wide range of issues beyond gender that are relevant to our membership.
-Gender, sexuality, race, class, ability, and social justice are all topics that impact and hold relevance to our everyday lives and are welcome on the listserv.
-We ask that when you post to our listserv, your email introduce the content with one or more sentences that explain the event or other content’s relevance to our membership and/or social justice.
+Gender, sexuality, race, class, ability, and social justice are all topics that impact and hold relevance to our everyday lives and are welcome on the listserv and in Teams.
+We ask that when you post news or events, you introduce the content with one or more sentences that explain the event or other content’s relevance to our membership and/or social justice, to help make the connection clear to everyone.